Place of another

 in

-precautions and care, dangerous cracks and leakages developed in the substructure
+these precautions and care, dangerous cracks and leakages developed in

 just four years